Worksite Wellness

 Step 5: Develop a Work Plan

 Once your priorities are set, it’s time to develop a work plan and event calendar to encourage healthy behaviors.
-The work plan should aim to improve physical activity, nutrition, tobacco cessation and mental health.
+The work plan should improve physical activity, nutrition, tobacco cessation and mental health.
 As you build your work plan, remember to use your employee assessment results as a guide to ensure the work plan caters to employees’ unique interests.

-Build Your Own Work Plan
+Build Your Work Plan

 -